12 New York City Unique Experiences

 The Lion King| ©Broadway

-How to get your Broadway tickets
+How to get your Broadway tickets?

-Broadway musicals are one of the most popular shows in New York, so tickets sell out very quickly.
-If you want to know how to buy tickets for a Broadway musical, I recommend reading the article The 10 Best Broadway Musicals in New York, where I tell you how to get your tickets and which are the best musicals playing this season.
+Broadway musicals are among the most sought-after shows in New York, so tickets sell out very quickly.
+If you want to know how to buy tickets for a Broadway musical, I recommend reading the article “The 10 Best Broadway Musicals in New York,” where I explain how to get your tickets and highlight the best musicals currently playing this season.

-Book tickets for Broadway
+Book Broadway tickets

 7. Experience a night at the movies in Bryant Park!